- Intraperitoneal Chemotherapy

 - Complementary Therapies

-Navigating and understanding treatment options are critical for an ovarian cancer patient’s survival.
+Navigating and understanding ovarian cancer treatment options are critical for a cancer patient’s survival.
 All treatment decisions should be made by a patient in consultation with her medical professional.

 The standard treatment for ovarian cancer consists of debulking surgery followed by six rounds of chemotherapy.
 One recent study found that just 37 percent of women receive this standard treatment, despite evidence showing that it is the most effective.